-This bill amends sections 43-07-12 and 48-01.2-05 of the North Dakota Century Code, focusing on the requirements for bids related to public contracts and the contents of advertisements for public improvement projects.
-The amendments to section 43-07-12 introduce new requirements for bids, mandating that all proposals include a copy of the contractor's current license enclosed in the bid bond envelope.
-It specifies that contracts cannot be awarded to contractors who do not hold the appropriate license at least ten days prior to the bid submission date.
-Additionally, the bill clarifies that this licensing requirement does not apply to bids submitted to the Department of Transportation, the Public Service Commission, or for federal aid highway funds.
+The bill amends sections 43-07-12 and 48-01.2-05 of the North Dakota Century Code, focusing on the requirements for bids related to public contracts and the contents of advertisements for public improvement projects.
+It introduces a new requirement that all bids must include a copy of the contractor's current license, which must be enclosed in the bid bond envelope.
+Additionally, it specifies that a contract cannot be awarded to a contractor unless they hold a license appropriate for the project's value and have been licensed for at least ten days prior to the bid submission.
+The bill also clarifies that this licensing requirement does not apply to bids submitted to the Department of Transportation, the Public Service Commission, or for federal aid highway funds.

 Statutes affected: